BacklyApp/API/docs/index.md

 # Obtaining Access

 The API is free to use.
 To apply for access contact us at [support@back.ly](mailto:support@back.ly), or come and chat with us in-app!

+# Using the API

+The Backly API returns data in JSON format and accepts either JSON or URL-encoded input for [`POST`ed data](/auth#post-requets).

+You must include an `Accept: application/json` header to ensure the JSON formatting of any error responses because the response will be formatted in HTML by default.